amansingh66/Roadmap/README.md

 # Cybersecurity Career Roadmap

-**Navigate cybersecurity careers with structured, role-based roadmaps.**
+**Navigate Cyber Security Careers with Structured, Role-Based roadmaps.**

 This repository provides a comprehensive and organized guide to multiple cybersecurity career paths.
 It is designed to help learners understand **what to learn, in what order, and why**, across different security roles.

 The content is role-focused, progressive, and practical—covering foundations, technical skills, tools, certifications, and career guidance.